raygun101/MarkupKit/README.md

     <UILabel text="This is headline text" font="headline"/>

 ### Images
-The value of any attribute whose name is "image" or ends with "Image" is considered an image and is converted to an instance of `UIImage` before the property value is set.
-The attribute value is used to load the image from the application's main bundle via the `imageNamed:` method of the `UIImage` class.
+The value of any attribute whose name is "image" or ends with "Image" is converted to an instance of `UIImage` before the property value is set.
+The image is loaded from the application's main bundle via the `imageNamed:` method of the `UIImage` class.

 For example, the following markup creates an instance of `UIImageView` and sets the value of its `image` property to an image named "background.png":